 SNOWBASIN

 Snowbasin Resort is the primary resort for the Ogden Valley Adaptive Sports Program.Wally confirms that Snowbasin has an awesome selection of terrain for adaptive skiers or snowboarders of any ability.
-The friendly mountain greeters who await the arrival of guests is an added bonus.
+The friendly mountain greeters who await the arrival of guests are an added bonus.
 They can help with assistance if requested or also lend the use of large, rolling tote bins to help transport gear from the unloading zone.
 Snowbasin offers a good amount of ADA parking and the parking attendants are happy to assist.

 From the unloading zone, it's necessary to cover a flat expanse of the patio to reach the snow.
 Beginners can use the Littlecat Express and practice on the gentle terrain just above Earl's Lodge.
 This setup is nice because you can visit the lodge to rest, grab a snack or warm up.